DON'T RISK IT.

 They say it takes a village to raise a child… well, you need just as many people to buy & sell a home.
 Your full-service Realtor® already has a team of professionals assembled, all who have the expertise to protect your interests as they take you through the process of home buying & selling.
 You’ll be tapping into this team of all the major players: mortgage lenders, inspectors, attorneys, home maintenance & repair professionals, warranty experts and title & escrow agents.

 MORTGAGE LENDER…Not many people have enough cash on hand to pay for a house.
 So an important member of your team is the mortgage provider who fronts the money that lets you buy the home.
 You may find financing through a mortgage broker or deal directly with a lender.
 Think of your full-service Realtor® as a matchmaker, only instead of helping you find your soulmate, they’ll match you with a lender and then acts as an intermediary as you secure financing for your next home.
+If you can’t for some reason, you can try the finance options mentioned on blog posts such as the Kiana Danial price.

 REAL ESTATE ATTORNEY… Buying a home means scaling a small mountain of paperwork.
 It’s essential to understand each and every piece of paper you sign.
 Your full-service Realtor® can explain many of the contracts and forms involved in the purchase, but isn’t an attorney.
 It’s a good idea to have a qualified real estate attorney on your team to scrutinize the fine print, answer any questions when needed and explain difficult concepts.